-To establish the requirements that residents/fellows (trainees) must complete in regards to exams, licensing, and registration in the Medicare Provider, Enrollment, Chain and Ownership System in order to participate in a training program at Eisenhower Medical Center.
+To establish the requirements that residents/fellows (trainees) must complete in regard to exams, licensing, and registration in the Medicare Provider Enrollment, Chain and Ownership System in order to participate in a training program at Eisenhower Health.

-All trainees are required to do the following: (1) Obtain a National Provider Identifier (NPI); (2) Possess a Postgraduate Training License (PTL); (3) Obtain a Physician's and Surgeon's license within required timeframe stated by Medical Board of California (MBC); (4) Obtain a DEA Controlled Substance Permit/License; and (5) Pass USMLE Step 3/COMLEX Level 3.
+All trainees are required to:

+- (1) Obtain a National Provider Identifier (NPI); - (2) Pass USMLE Step 3 or COMLEX Level 3 as outlined. - (3) Possess a Postgraduate Training License (PTL) within required timeframes; - (4) Transition to a full Physician's and Surgeon's License as required by the Medical Board of California (MBC) or the Osteopathic Medical Board of California (OMBC); - (5) Obtain a DEA Controlled Substance Permit and register with the Controlled Substance Utilization Review and Evaluation System (CURES);